model-map/wikipedia-to-kindle-azw3-pdf/README.md

     - <b>Executing bash script</b>
       <br>

-      - Download `wikipedia-to-epub.sh` file from the github repo
+      - Download `wikipedia-to-azw3.sh` file from the github repo
-      - `nano ./wikipedia-to-epub.sh` and change mail@kindle.com to your kindle email.
+      - `nano ./wikipedia-to-azw3.sh` and change mail@kindle.com to your kindle email.
-      - `chmod +x ./wikipedia-to-epub.sh`
+      - `chmod +x ./wikipedia-to-azw3.sh`
-      - use by executing `./wikipedia-to-epub.sh [article-name]` for example `./wikipedia-to-epub.sh computer_science`
+      - use by executing `./wikipedia-to-azw3.sh [article-name]` for example `./wikipedia-to-azw3.sh computer_science`
       - It is also possible to download multiple files.
 Just mention article names in succession.
 For example<br>
-        `./wikipedia-to-epub.sh computer_science algorithm life death` will download wikipedia articles for computer_science, algorithm, life, death and send them to your kindle device.
+        `./wikipedia-to-azw3.sh computer_science algorithm life death` will download wikipedia articles for computer_science, algorithm, life, death and send them to your kindle device.

     - <b>Setting alias in ~/.bashrc</b>